 Select the green Point to get measurements with respect to the red Reference Point by clicking it while pressing the ctrl key on the keyboard.
 To deselect the point, ctrl click anywhere on the display.

-You can also select/deselect the blue point by ctrl click any point in the table below.
+You can also select/deselect the green point by ctrl click any point in the table below.

 If both the blue and the green point are selected, a magenta line between this two points is drawn and additional data between all selected points is calculated and displayed in the magenta info box.

 To read a description of the values in the info boxes select the Infos panel above.